zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 > Meet Bob.
 He's a programmer in the 1980s.

->Co-worker: "Hey Bob can you email that file version again?
+>Co-worker: "Hey, Bob, can you email that file version again?
 I think it's from the change you made on Friday, but I can't be certain.
 I know you already sent it, but I'm too lazy to look.
 Thanks!"

 >Bob: "I quit."

->I would too Bob.
+>I would too, Bob.

 #### Centralized  Version Control Systems (CVCS)
 Next came Centralized Version Control Systems (CVCS).
 CVCS improved upon the process enough that they were the industry standard through the 90s up until Git was released[^cvcs].